 I’m so pleased with this recipe!!
 Great flavor!
 Crispy!
 Until you try this one, you just won’t believe it tastes just like flour coated chicken!
 A winner!!!
 And it’s great leftover, cold, right out of the fridge!!
 Hubby said this was the best low-carb fried chicken I have cooked in my 5 years of low-carbing!
 My heretofore popular Oven-Fried Chicken, although very good, is just not the same as classic Southern Fried Chicken, ya know?
 Not like my Granny made, at least.
 This new recipe is almost exactly like my Granny’s chicken!

 In order for this to be suitable for Atkins Induction, you’ll need to omit the oat fiber.
 As I can’t know how you cut up your chicken, or what size pieces you tend to eat, I can’t really provide nutritional stats for the entire final meat dish.
 Instead, I am providing nutritional info for 1/10 of the coating, as it was just enough to coat 10 pieces of chicken: 2 legs, 2 thighs, 2 wings and 4 pieces of breast as I cut them into halves to speed cooking time.

 Visit Low Carbing Among Friends Facebook page for more delicious kitchen-tested low-carb recipes from a team of very talented cooks!
 You can order your Low Carbing Among Friends cookbooks at Amazon or here: http://amongfriends.us/order.php

-DISCLAIMER: I receive no remuneration for this promotion nor for the inclusion of any of my recipes in them.
-I do so simply because they are filled with great low-carb recipes and you just can’t have too many of those in your low-carb recipe bos. :)
+DISCLAIMER: By personal choice, I accept no payment for this promotion nor for the inclusion of any of my recipes in them.
+I do so simply because they are filled with great low-carb recipes and you just can’t have too many of those in your low-carb recipe box. :)

 3/4 c. plain whey protein